Guarantee on materials and workmanship

 Please visit the Timbers Selection page LINKED HERE for your convenience.

-Yes it really does cost $42 AUD to ship a small parcel to the USA and more to the European side of the globe.
+Yes it really does cost that to ship a small parcel to the USA and more to the European side of the globe.
 We now use DHL for door to door service and these guys are no mucking around.
-3 days door to door is normal, and amazing.
+3 days door to door is normal, amazing really.

 The workshop and visitation

-Vesper Tools does not have shop front with sales counter.
+Vesper Tools does not have shop front with a staffed sales counter.
 Based in an industrial area our focus is making tools as efficiently as possible to highest possible standards.
 We are a small business with many commitments so we may not be here if you turn up un-announced.
-That said we are quite happy to show folks around if time permits and a time is set up prior.
-Spontaneous donations to the yet to be formed Vesper Tools Benevolence Fund are always appreciated but not compulsory.
+That said we are quite happy to show folks around if time permits and an appointment is made.
+Generous and spontaneous donations to the yet to be formed Vesper Tools Benevolence Fund are always appreciated but not compulsory.

 Do your tools need maintenance or polishing?